jayantjy9/jayantjy9/README.md

 ### Hi there 👋

-My Name is Jayant Yadav, and i am data science enthusiast with around 4 years of Experience in Data Analysis and reporting.
+My Name is Jayant Yadav, and i am data science enthusiast with 4 years of Experience in Data Analysis and reporting.
 Skilled in using
 SQL and various data visualization tools (Tableau, Power BI) to analyze and interpret data.

 <!--